ai/size-limit/README.md

 * **config**: a path to custom webpack config.
 * **ignore**: an array of files and dependencies to ignore from project size.

-If you use Size Limit to track the size of CSS files only set `webpack: false`.
+If you use Size Limit to track the size of CSS files, only set `webpack: false`.
-Otherwise, you will get wrong numbers, because webpack inserts `style-loader` runtime (≈2 KB) into the bundle.
+Otherwise, you will get wrong numbers, because of webpack inserts `style-loader` runtime (≈2 KB) into the bundle.

 [pattern]: https://github.com/sindresorhus/globby#globbing-patterns